-What Time is Check in/Check out?
+What time is Check in/Check out?

 Can I bring my pet?

-We have pet friendly properties and pets are allowed with the property owner's permission.
+We have pet friendly properties in which pets are allowed with the property owner's permission.
 An additional fee and a signed pet form to abide by the pet policies are required if a pet is approved.
 The property owner has the right to allow or decline a pet for no reason.

-Is there Cell Phone Coverage?
+Is there cell phone Coverage?

 Will I need a property with A/C?

 A/C is rarely used in the White Mountains.
-A/C will be useful on minimal days, but temperature can be controlled by opening windows at night allowing the cool air in then closing windows and shades during the day to keep the heat out.
+A/C will be useful on minimal days, but temperature can be controlled by opening windows at night allowing the cool air in, then closing windows and shades during the day to keep the heat out.